ANDnXOR/ANDnXOR_DC33_Badge/5N4CK3Y_DC33_WALKTHROUGH.md

         *   **Location:** EV Charging Station (Energizer Bunny Object) and Vape Shop (Drum Mallet Object).
         *   **Description:**
             1. Player explores the EV Charging Station and finds the **Energizer Bunny Object**.
 Its description hints at its connection to power and locusts, and it mentions that the bunny is missing its drum mallet.
                 *   *Energizer Bunny Object Description:* "A corroded battery pack shaped like a bunny, its surface strangely crawling with small, metallic-looking locusts.
 Its drum mallet is missing, and the faint smell of ozone lingers around it.
-The words ~Power flows where the bunny beats~ are etched into its surface.
+The words Power flows where the bunny beats are etched into its surface.
 The bunny looks like it hasn’t drummed in years, but maybe it’s waiting for something..."
             2. Player explores the Vape Shop and finds the **Drum Mallet Object**.
 Its description hints at its connection to the bunny.
                 *   *Drum Mallet Object Description:* "A sturdy percussion mallet with locust carvings etched into its handle.
 The carvings pulse faintly, as if waiting for something.
-A faint inscription reads: ~The bunny beats for those who already speak the locusts' language.~"
+A faint inscription reads: The bunny beats for those who already speak the locusts' language."
             3. Player must take the **Drum Mallet Object** and bring it to the **Energizer Bunny Object** in the EV Charging Station.
             4. Player uses the **Drum Mallet Object** on the **Energizer Bunny Object** (e.g., `USE MALLET ON BUNNY`).
             5. Upon successful interaction, the game displays the following message, which includes the hint:
                 *   *Interaction Output:* "As you use the Drum Mallet on the Energizer Bunny, it transforms into a hacker-modded marvel, strangely covered in a swarm of twitching, metallic locusts!
 Its eyes glow with menacing red LEDs, and it's belting out a surprisingly clear, synthesized rendition of 'Never Gonna Give You Up, Never Gonna Let You Down' while drumming erratically.
 This is... unexpected.
-Amidst the robotic crooning and the chittering of locusts, it continues to whisper intermittently: ~I am the holder of 1000 mAh, yet I must be removed to cut all traces of my existence.
+Amidst the robotic crooning and the chittering of locusts, it continues to whisper intermittently: I am the holder of 1000 mAh, yet I must be removed to cut all traces of my existence.
 Under the battery holder lies the path to silence.
-Sever the trace to uncover the truth.~"
+Sever the trace to uncover the truth."
         *   **Key Objects Required:** Drum Mallet Object (found in Vape Shop).
-        *   **Output/Hint:** The hint "~I am the holder of 1000 mAh, yet I must be removed to cut all traces of my existence.
+        *   **Output/Hint:** The hint "I am the holder of 1000 mAh, yet I must be removed to cut all traces of my existence.
 Under the battery holder lies the path to silence.
-Sever the trace to uncover the truth.~" (delivered as part of the interaction output).
+Sever the trace to uncover the truth." (delivered as part of the interaction output).
     * **Phase 2: Trace Identification & Severing (Hardware Hacking, PCB Analysis)**
         *   **Location:** IRL - The Badge Hardware.
         *   **Description:**